Timeseries

 head(size=5, axis=0)[source]

-Return a TimeSeries containing the first size points.
+Return a new series with the first size points.

 Parameters